dsbutler101/grit/scenarios/aws/linux/docker-autoscaler-default/index.md

 #### IAM Policy

-**Disclaimer**

-This IAM policy is provided as an example only and not intended for direct production use.

 User's responsibility:

 - Review, test, and modify this policy to align with your company's security policies and requirements